BlameTroi/txblibs/README.txt

 destroy (free) an instance of a data structure are provided where needed.
 The client is responsible for everything else.

+Instances are opaque struct typedefs and returned to the client as typed pointers, but think of them as handles.
+Any control block that the client code uses has a character tag used as a quick sanity check, verifying that the correct instance type has been passed.
+If there is an error, the code fails via an assert.

+Memory for instance data is cleared when allocated and overwritten with 0xfd (253) bytes before it is freed.

 Client Data
 -----------